rescript-lang/rescript-compiler/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡 Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature/RFC for the ReScript compiler and build system
 title: ''
 labels: ''
 assignees: ''